Capital Breakfast: On air team

 The longest running presenter was Chris Tarrant, who presented the show from 1987 to 2004.
 Tarrant won the Sony Radio Academy Awards, Breakfast Show Gold in 1995 for this show.
 Previous Breakfast Show presenters from 1973 were David Symonds, Kenny Everett & Dave Cash, Everett on his own, Mike Smith and Graham Dene.

 In April 2004, Johnny Vaughan replaced Tarrant, as the presenter of Capital Breakfast.
-In 2008, he was joined by Lisa Snowdon.
+In 2008, he was joined by Denise van Outen and then Lisa Snowdon.
 Vaughan left the programme in November 2011 after being told that his contract was not being renewed, and was replaced with Dave Berry.

 In February 2011 it was reported the show remained London's most listened to commercial breakfast show with Capital London having more than one million listeners between 6 am and 10 am.

 In February 2016, following Lisa Snowdon's departure, It was announced that George Shelley and Lilah Parsons would join Dave Berry as co-presenters.

 In February 2017, It was announced that Dave Berry to leave Capital to host his own show on Absolute Radio.

 In April 2017, Dave Berry left Capital.
 Following that it was announced that George Shelley and Lilah Parsons would leave Capital Breakfast, a Capital spokesperson said they’ll appear elsewhere on the schedule.

 On 18 April 2017, it was announced that Roman Kemp would host the show alongside Vick Hope, a new presenter.
 They started on 2 May 2017.
 A year later Sonny Jay joined the show full-time.
 On 24 February 2020, it was announced that Hope had left Capital Breakfast to focus on new TV opportunities.

 It was announced that presenter Siân Welby would replace Hope, starting 23 March 2020.

-In 2022, It was announced that Chris Stark would join the team.
-His first show was on October 10, 2022.

-On December 15, 2022, Sonny Jay announced that he would be leaving the show to present "The Capital Late Show” which was previously hosted by Marvin Humes.
-He began on January 3, 2023.